 - Ask your parents what winter was like when they were kids.
 Is it similar or different to the winters that you experience?

+I hope you and your writers enjoyed this list of winter writing prompts.
 Winter time is the perfect time for writing, reflecting, and taking those writing skills to the next level.

 So get to it and have your students (of all grades) pick up their pencils today and open their writing pages and write until their heart’s content.